paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-02-26-responsive_summit.md

 Chris asked if we needed media query like behaviour in HTML.
 For example, a list of links might be better represented as a select menu in certain instances.
 I questioned whether such an approach would be a regression, taking us back to the bad old days of mixing together presentation, behaviour and content.
 I still believe that structuring documents semantically, with CSS and JavaScript manipulating that information, is the right approach.
 Progressive enhancement is forever revealed as a guiding principle when crafting web experiences.
 I’d hate to see that change.

-{% include 'figure' with '/images/2012/02/responsive_summit/josh.jpg'
+{% render 'figure' with '/images/2012/02/responsive_summit/josh.jpg'
   caption: 'Josh Brewer facilitated the discussion.
 Photograph: [Chris Armstrong](https://www.flickr.com/photos/mr-armstrong/6924116705/in/set-72157629074652364/).'
 %}